Skip to content

 Long-term use of the pill

-Using contraceptive pills for five years or more may increase risk, however this risk decreases quickly once you stop taking the pill.
+Using contraceptive pills for five years or more may increase the risk of cervical cancer; however, this risk decreases quickly once you stop taking the pill.

 Low immune system

-A weakened immune system is less able to fight off the HPV.
+A weakened immune system is less able to fight off any HPV that may cause cervical cancer.

 Diethylstilbestrol (DES)

 If you’ve been exposed to DES, which is an artificial form of the female hormone oestrogen, you should have Cervical Screening Tests and colposcopic exams of the cervix and vagina each year.
-Talk to your GP for more information.
+Talk to your GP for more information if you’re in this group.

 Why is this important?
 Although many of us will contract the HPV at some point in our lives (and often without us even knowing it), the problem arises if your body doesn’t clear the HPV infection, as this can then cause changes to cells in your cervix and (in rare cases) develop into cervical cancer.